luisrodrigues154/dwm-directionalfocus/README.md

 - Just works for the current monitor, not jumping for the other monitors
   - Might consider adding if asked
 - Does not consider floating windows as part of the decision

-- Tested only with default layout
+Tested with:
+- tiled
+- floating
+- Fibonnacci (spiral and dwindle)
+- Gapless grid

-Bind as shown below in your **config.h**
+Binds ar made as shown below in (using arrows), if you want vim shortcuts, modify it accordingly :)
 ```
 -- snip --

 { MODKEY,                       XK_Right,  focusright,     {0} },